jreisinger/docs/data/notes/go/slices.md

 A slice is a descriptor of an array segment.

-Slicing does not copy data.
-It creates a new slice that points to the original array.

 ```
 s := make([]byte, 5) // allocate array of size 5 and return slice pointing to it